italocw/news/README.md

 ## Libraries
-Some of the libraries used by this app project are listed above:
+Some of the libraries used by this app project are listed below:

 ### Android Jetpack
-The app incorporates some of the features and libraries from the [Android Jetpack](https://developer.android.com/jetpack), such as the [Navigation Component](https://developer.android.com/guide/navigation/navigation-getting-started), [DataBinding](https://developer.android.com/topic/libraries/data-binding), and [ LiveData](https://developer.android.com/topic/libraries/architecture/livedata), to enhance the development process.
+The app incorporates some of the features and libraries from the [Android Jetpack](https://developer.android.com/jetpack), such as the [Navigation Component](https://developer.android.com/guide/navigation/navigation-getting-started), [DataBinding](https://developer.android.com/topic/libraries/data-binding), and [LiveData](https://developer.android.com/topic/libraries/architecture/livedata), to enhance the development process.
 It also leverages  [Jetpack Compose](https://developer.android.com/jetpack/compose) for part of its UI implementation, while the rest is written using XML files.
-[Room](https://developer.android.com/training/data-storage/room)  database-releated classes are already implemented to be used on the comming soon feature to save articles offline.
+[Room] (https://developer.android.com/training/data-storage/room) database-releated classes are already implemented to be used on the comming soon feature to save articles offline.

 ### Other libraries
 -   [Koin](https://insert-koin.io/) for dependency injection.